UK-Pendyala/nasa-dashboard-server/README.md

 CORS_ALLOWLIST=
 ```

-- You can temporarily use `DEMO_KEY`, but it’s heavily rate-limited.
+- You can temporarily use `DEMO_KEY` as value for API KEY, but it’s heavily rate-limited.
 - `CORS_ALLOWLIST` is a comma-separated list of frontend origins allowed to call this API.

 ## 3. Run in Development